 At least annually, management forecasts future cash flows from the Joint Industry Project ("the DeepBlue").
 The DeepBlue is the Next Generation EM equipment.
 The project has been on-going since 2012.
 EMGS performed its first commercial survey with the DeepBlue equipment in 2017.
-The net carrying value of the DeepBlue as of 31 December 2022 of USD 8 470 thousand (2021: USD 11 414 thousand) has been recorded as property, plant and equipment.
-No partner contributions is recorded as a contract liability as of 31 December 2022 (2021: USD 4 812 thousand).
+The net carrying value of the DeepBlue as of 31 December 2023 of USD 5 294 thousand (2022: USD 8 470 thousand) has been recorded as property, plant and equipment.